-Valuation and pricing of the fund's assets must be in line with the AIFMD requirements; ie, fair value.
+Valuation and pricing of the fund's assets must be in line with the AIFMD requirements - ie, fair value.

-As for the operational requirements of a fully licensed manager, these are in line with the AIFMD.
+The operational requirements of a fully licensed manager are in line with the AIFMD.
 In addition, fund managers must adhere to rules that apply to all market participants, such as the EU-based rules on insider dealing and market abuse, transparency, money laundering and short selling.
-Special manager-internal rules apply to the manager with regard to debt funds.
+Special manager-internal rules apply to the manager as regards debt funds.

-In the case of sub-threshold managers, they are only subject to a regulatory light touch regime.
-Accordingly, no operational requirements apply in principle from a regulatory perspective (except with regard to debt funds).
+Sub-threshold managers are only subject to a regulatory light-touch regime.
+Accordingly, no operational requirements apply in principle from a regulatory perspective (except as regards debt funds).